adugast/seashell/README.md

 - Seashell can read and execute simple user commands:
 Cli>/bin/ls
 Cli>ls
-- Also, it can take commands with arguments:
+- Also, it can interpret a command with arguments:
 Cli>ls -l -a
-- The commands can be combined in a pipe line:
+- The commands can be combined in a pipe line (forward output to the next command):
 Cli>ls -l -a | grep main
-- And can use pipe line, globing and separator:
+- And can handle pipe line, globing and separator:
 Cli>ls -l -a | grep a | wc -l ; ls * ; echo 1
 ...